stellar/awesome-stellar/README.md

   - [Get Started Building Stellar Applications: New York Blockchain Week Hackathon](https://youtu.be/kDzIpKXOdf0)

+  - [Fee Bump Transactions Explained](https://medium.com/stellar-community/fee-bump-transactions-explained-9a6a365c0fb6) - A look at transactions on Stellar, the costs involved in submitting them,problems that could arise submitting transactions pre-Protocol 13, and how fee bump transactions solve them.

   - [Stellar Developer Workshop with Tomer Weller](https://youtu.be/80FKQeghK_4)

   - [Building your own Venmo with Stellar](https://blog.abuiles.com/building-your-own-venmo-with-stellar/) - This tutorial will show you how to create an anchor maintaining a Stellar account for each customer, hiding the implementation details.
 It will use the programming language JavaScript and the mobile wallet will be written using React Native.